 I have plenty, and I love them: we have amazing times too.
 But I don’t want all my friends to be friends I see once in a blue moon.

-Second, a strategy that's a crutch
+Trap #2: A strategy that's a crutch

 To keep in touch with friends, I first planned to call and text more often.
 But as soon as life got busy again, I dropped the habit.